Malcolm Oastler: Career

+Personal life

 Oastler is married to Joanna and has three daughters, Charlotte, Chloe and Kate.

 Oastler has maintained an interest and involvement with motorsport within Australia.
 This has included competing in the Australian Hillclimb Championship, a category in which he is a 5 time champion.

 Oastler also shares his various quirky engineering adventures through a YouTube channel, regularly featuring him working in his best thongs.